WCFS offers three enrollment programs; Review, Academy, and Distance Academy.

 At the end of the summer, families are invited to spend a weekend at a Christian camp.
 At the camp, we share Biblical foundations and God's vision for families and for education.
 It is also a wonderful time of recreation and fellowship.
 For More Info

-In January we have our Midyear Teacher's Conference designed to stimulate, encourage, refocus and adjust our family's school progress.
+In January we hold our Midyear Teacher's Conference designed to stimulate, encourage, refocus and adjust our family's school progress.
 For More Info

 Regularly scheduled meetings provide training in home instruction & allows parents and students to stimulate and encourage one another (Heb.
 10:24).
 These workshops are also open to families not enrolled in WCFS.
 There is a small fee for non-WCFS families.
 For more Info.